-As a Minneapolis engagement and wedding photographer, I’m always looking for the best spots to take couples for portraits.
+As a Minneapolis and Saint Paul engagement and wedding photographer, I’m always looking for the best spots to take couples for portraits.
 Whether you’re doing proposal, engagement, elopement, or wedding portraits, you want the perfect backdrop to create memories and stunning photos.
 Often, you’ll find me exploring downtown on the lookout for hidden gems with movie-worthy atmospheres for couples.
 I know that the environment can make all the difference during your session.
 The perfect spot will help you relax, have fun, and deliver amazing shots all in one, and you deserve the best!
 When choosing the best places to take photos in Minneapolis, I’m looking for spots that:

 - Capture the essence of Minneapolis